-In the laboratory tree-ring samples were prepared, cross-dated and measured following standard practices (Stokes and Smiley 1996; Holmes 1986).
-Cores with any ambiguities of cross-dating were excluded fiom further analysis.
-The average rates of absent rings in the samples at WD and LM are 3.13% and 1.16%, respectively
+In the laboratory tree-ring samples were prepared, cross-.dated and measured following standard practices (Stokes and Smiley 1996; Holmes 1986).
+Cores with any ambiguities of cross-dating were excluded from further analysis.
+The rate of absent rings in WD group is 3.13% and in LM group,